axkg/gpioals/README.md

 |  0-63  | `ktime_t` timestamp when the measurement was taken                           |
 | 64-127 | Time delta in nanoseconds from the flipping of the GPIO pin to the interrupt |

-## Interpreting the measurements
+## Interpreting Measurements

 The shorter the measured time delta is, the more light should have been detected by the LDR.
 The actual timing depends on the actual LDR and capacitator used.
 If the environment is too dark, the interrupt will not trigger within the observation time, alas no measurement will be available.
-So if userspace is triggering measurements but not reading any measurements, one should assume that it is too dark for the "sensor" to measure.
+So if user space is triggering measurements but not reading any measurements, one should assume that it is too dark for the "sensor" to measure.